This tutorial gives you an overview and talks about the fundamentals of the BizTalk Server.

 BizTalk Send Pipelines :

-BizTalk Send Pipeline process the documents before sending it to the final location.
+BizTalk Send Pipeline to process the documents before sending them to the final location.
 Send pipeline process a single message and produces a single message to send.

 Send Pipelines has three stages: